SysLLMatic: Large Language Models are Software System Optimizers: Problem Statement

 \subsection{Our Approach}

 In addressing these gaps, we follow the feedback-based iterative optimization approach standard in this literature.
-Our main innovations are: (1) grounding iterative code optimization with expert systems performance principles, and (2) designing a system for whole-system software optimization that is applicable across performance metrics.
+Our main innovations are: (1) grounding iterative software optimization with expert systems performance principles.
+Our ablation shows that incorporating the optimization pattern catalog leads to improvements in 4 out of 5 metrics in DaCapo benchmarks, with gains up to 49\% compared to running without the catalog (\cref{tab:ablation_study_metrics}); and (2) developing an optimization framework that enables LLM-driven transformations across multiple performance metrics for real-world software systems.
 We first describe a catalog of performance optimization patterns (\cref{sec:perf_optim_pattern}), and then a system design that leverages it (\cref{sec:methodology}).

+Our design adopts a controlled LLM-based optimization approach rather than a fully autonomous agent model, as this allows us to systematically guide transformations and evaluate the impact of each component.
+We revisit this distinction in Discussion (\cref{sec:discussion_agent}).